DETAILED ACTION

 (Claim 17) Deschler further teaches that the first left cup holder and the second left cup holder are aligned in the vehicle-width direction (fig 1), and the first right cup holder and the second right cupholder are aligned in the vehicle-width direction (fig 1).

-Before the effective filling date, it would have been obvious to one of ordinary skill in the art, having the teachings of Schiebel and Deschler before him or her, to modify the apparatus/method disclosed by Schiebel to include the left cup holder or the right cup holder including a recess partially recessed downward from an opening perimeter of the left cup holder or the right cup holder as taught by Deschler in order to achieve a space-saving design (page 1)
+Before the effective filling date, it would have been obvious to one of ordinary skill in the art, having the teachings of Schiebel, Galbraith and Deschler before him or her, to modify the apparatus/method disclosed by the combination of Schiebel and to include the left cup holder or the right cup holder including a recess partially recessed downward from an opening perimeter of the left cup holder or the right cup holder as taught by Deschler in order to achieve a space-saving design (page 1).

 Conclusion